springload/wagtaildraftail/README.rst

         def render(self, props):
             return DOM.parse_html(embed_to_frontend_html(props['url']))

 An ``editor decorator`` is a simple React component (usually stateless) to render the entity in the editor.
-The JS file will need to be loaded with the ``insert_editor_js`` `hook<http://docs.wagtail.io/en/v1.9.1/reference/hooks.html#insert-editor-js>`_ and the decorator registered with ``window.wagtaildraftail.registerDecorator``.
+The JS file will need to be loaded with the ``insert_editor_js`` `hook<http://docs.wagtail.io/en/v1.9.1/reference/hooks.html#insert-editor-js>`_ and the decorator registered with ``window.wagtailDraftail.registerDecorator``.

 .. code:: javascript

     /* Without a build step */
     const ButtonDecorator = ({ entityKey, children }) => {
       const attrs = {'data-tooltip': entityKey, className: 'RichEditor-button'};
-      return window.wagtaildraftail.createElement('span', attrs, children);
+      return window.wagtailDraftail.createElement('span', attrs, children);
     };

-    window.wagtaildraftail.registerDecorator('ButtonDecorator', ButtonDecorator);
+    window.wagtailDraftail.registerDecorator('ButtonDecorator', ButtonDecorator);

     /* With a build step for more complex elements */ import React from 'react';